PathogenicKatt/About-Me/README.md

 ## About Me
 -  I’m currently learning and exploring new technologies in software development and open-source contributions.
--  I have a deep interest in Artificial intelligences, cybersecurity, and creative coding.
+-  I have a deep interest in Artificial intelligences, and Cybersecurity.

 ## Technologies & Tools